April reporting reminder (2023)

 State, district and local party committees

 State, district and local party committees that engage in reportable “federal election activity” must file on a monthly schedule.
-Committees that do not engage in reportable “federal election activity” may file on a quarterly basis in 2022.
+Committees that do not engage in reportable “federal election activity” may file on a monthly or semi-annual basis in 2023.

 National party committees

 National committees of political parties must file on a monthly schedule.